-During the open forum, the, Deputy Chairman Ms. Kathy Addy in response to a question on accessibility of the constitution, said, the constitution has been made accessible in different forms.
-She therefore encouraged the participants to visit the NCCE’s websites and others to access it.
+During the open forum, the Deputy Chairman Ms. Kathy Addy in response to a question on the accessibility of the constitution said, the constitution has been made accessible in different forms.
+She, therefore, encouraged the participants to visit the NCCE’s websites and others to access it.
 She admonished personnel of the GNFS to desist from corrupt practices.

 Assistant Chief Fire Officer (ACFO), Mr. Gilbert Wiafe, was grateful for the education and looked forward to more engagements with the Commission.
 He urged all the officers to get copies of the 1992 Constitution and study it.